wosherco/boreal.chat/README.md

 This project is licensed under the PolyForm Noncommercial License 1.0.0 - see the [LICENSE.md](LICENSE.md) file for details.

+**Note:**

+- If you use the official [boreal.chat](https://boreal.chat) website, you can pay and use it for any purpose, including commercial use.
-**Note**: This license allows for non-commercial use, personal use, research, and educational purposes.
-For commercial licensing, please [contact us](https://docs.boreal.chat/beta-docs/contact/).
+- The PolyForm Noncommercial License only applies if you are self-hosting your own instance of boreal.chat.
+Self-hosted instances are for non-commercial use only.
+For commercial self-hosted licensing, please [contact us](https://docs.boreal.chat/beta-docs/contact/).

 ## 🆘 Support